-Although this was the last of the ten plaster casts created at the Carnegie Museum, the molds were to have at least one more outing.
-In 1952, J. LeRoy Kay, Carnegie’s curator of vertebrate paleontology, gifted the now decrepit molds to the Utah Field House of Natural History in his home town of Vernal, Utah (Untermann 1952).
-There they were used to create a concrete cast which was erected outside the Field House in 1957 (Untermann 1959) and stood until 1989 (Taylor et al. 2022) It is not clear what happened to the molds after this: see the extensive discussion in Taylor et al. (Taylor et al. 2022).
-The concrete cast was then dismounted and repaired and used to create a second-generation set of molds by Dinolab, inc. These molds have been used to create third-generation Diplodocus casts, and also to supply missing elements for the AMNH’s rearing Barosaurus mount (Taylor et al., in prep.)See Table 1 for a summary of all the Carnegie Diplodocus casts and the original mount, in chronological order.
+Although this was the last of the ten plaster casts created at the Carnegie Museum, the molds were to be called into service at least one more time.
+In 1952, J. LeRoy Kay, the museum’s curator of vertebrate paleontology, gifted the now decrepit molds to the Utah Field House of Natural History in his home town of Vernal, Utah (Untermann 1952).
+There they were used to create a concrete cast which was erected outside the Field House in 1957 (Untermann 1959), where it stood until 1989 (Taylor et al. 2023).
+It is not clear what happened to the molds after this: see the extensive discussion in Taylor et al. (2023).
+The concrete cast was then dismounted, repaired and used to create a second-generation set of molds by Dinolab, Inc. These molds have since been used to create further Diplodocus casts, and also to supply missing elements for the AMNH’s rearing Barosaurus mount (Taylor et al., in prep.).

+In 1992, one of these second-generation casts was sent to Japan as part of a traveling exhibition organized by the Carnegie Museum in association with the Japanese department store Mitsukoshi (Duda 1992).
+Also included in the traveling exhibit was the skull CM 11161 attributed to Diplodocus (but see below) “whose value and delicate condition required that it be accompanied by museum staff on the trip to Japan” (Duda 1992).
+Andy Redline (who headed the project) and Norm Wuerthele were the staff members who hand-carried the skull in July 1992.
+However, on entry into Japan, customs officials opened the boxes containing the skull and mandible without the presence of either staff member.
+When the skull was returned to them, it had been damaged by inexpert handling.
+Because of this, it was not used in the exhibition.
+At some point during the Japanese visit, the armature that had supported this skull and mandible was also lost.
+When the exhibition period was over, in October 1993, Redline and Wuerthele returned to Japan to collect the skull, and one of us (Henrici) repaired it on its return.

+See Table 1 for a summary of all the original Carnegie Diplodocus casts and the original mount, in chronological order; see Taylor et al. (2023:table 1) for a summary of all known second-generation casts.

 Material in the mounted skeleton